-George Bilgere has published five collections of poetry, most recently The White Museum which was awarded the 2009 Autumn House Poetry Prize.
-His third book, The Good Kiss (2002), was selected by Billy Collins to win the University of Akron Poetry Award.
-He has won numerous awards, including the Midland Authors Award, the May Swenson Poetry Award for his collection Haywire (2006), and a Pushcart Prize.
-Bilgere has received grants from the Witter Bynner Foundation, the National Endowment for the Arts, the Fulbright Commission and the Ohio Arts Council.
+George Bilgere has published six collections of poetry, including Imperial (2014); The White Museum (2010), which was awarded the Autumn House Poetry Prize; Haywire (2006), which on the May Swenson Poetry Award; and The Good Kiss (2002), which was selected by Billy Collins to win the University of Akron Poetry Award.
+He has won numerous awards, including the Midland Authors Award and a Pushcart Prize.
+Bilgere has received grants from the Witter Bynner Foundation, the National Endowment for the Arts, the Fulbright Commission, and the Ohio Arts Council.